PreyReach

 How to find them with PreyReach

-PreyReach treats “has no website” as a verifiable criterion.
+PreyReach treats “has no website” as a verifiable criterion — the same approach covered in more depth on find businesses without websites.
 Run a prompt like:

 “Plumbers in Austin with no website”